 Readers who use a Kindle or Kindle App may find this free download of interest.
-On Saturday February 20th, Julia’s Room is free to download.
+On Saturday March 13th, Julia’s Room is free to download.
 This is Pacific Standard Time not GMT so UK readers might have to wait for America to wake up before the download is available.
-Julia’s Room is a novella by…… Continue reading News of a FREE Kindle book
+Julia’s Room is a novella by…… Continue reading Julia’s Room is free today!

 I think I avoided a Seventies maxi coat but I did have a maxi-dress for my 21st birthday.
 This film clip is focused on the maxi style but there’s loads of interesting background detail as well. https://youtu.be/hXFV7EZtsQs Thanks for visiting my blog today.